 To form a corporation in South Carolina, you need to take the steps set forth below.
 To find out what's required to form a corporation in any other state, see Nolo's 50-State Guide to Forming a Corporation.

-The incorporator—the person who signed the articles—must appoint the initial corporate directors who will serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
+The incorporator—the person who signs the articles—must appoint the initial corporate directors who will serve on the board until the first annual meeting of shareholders (when the board members who will serve for the next term are elected by the shareholders).
 The incorporator must fill in an "Incorporator's Statement" showing the names and addresses of the initial directors.
-The incorporator must sign the statement and place a copy in the corporate records book.
-The statement need not be filed with the state.
-For a sample Incorporators Statement, see Incorporate Your Business, by Anthony Mancuso (Nolo).

 Additional tax and regulatory requirements apply to your corporation.
 These include: